pawn002/blog/_working_files/Quality_framework.md

 5. Gain approvals if necessary.
     - Needed if mentioning anything from work.
 6. Create LinkedIn Announcement Post
+7. Create Hero Image for the post.
-7. Publish Post to Blog and annouunce on LinkedIn.
+8. Publish Post to Blog and announce on LinkedIn.

 ---